ritwickdey/live-server-web-extension/README.md

 * Start `Live Server` (assuming the port of live server is `5500`).
 This server will be used by the extension to know, if any of the files have changed.

-* Open a terminal and navigate to the folder your project lives in (generally index.php lives here..)
+* In case of PHP & if you're not using XAMPP or any other tool/server, Open a terminal and navigate to the folder your project lives in (generally index.php lives here..)
 Start a web server by running `php -S localhost:8000`

 * Now open pop-up menu of `Live Server Web Extension` and check the option `I don't want proxy setup`.
 [Follow the screenshot](./img/screenshots/live-server-web-extension-easy-setup.png).

 * Now at the Actual Server add `http://localhost:8000/`.
+(In which address your PHP/Node.js is running)
 * Now at the `Live Server` add `http://localhost:5500/`.

 * Now open up `http://localhost:8000/` in your browser.
 On every changes, your page will be refreshed automaticly.